JoaoVCMiranda/quisp-wiki/Windows-Setup-note.md

-# step to set up a Windows development environment for QuISP
+# [Work in Progress] step to set up a Windows development environment for QuISP

 ## download OMNeT++5 and OMNeT++6 preview